csbg/Hands-on-Biomedical-Data/day4.md

 ```

 ## Subset data
-We will only work with liver fibroblasts (Gp38 positive) but use all stimuli.
+We will only work with liver and spleen fibroblasts (Gp38 positive) that were treated with interferon alpha, and compare them to those cultivated only in phosphate buffered saline..
 * Filter the design table accordingly
 * Subset the data matrix by selecting only the columns that are in the filtered design table
 * How many samples do we end up with?